 What is your advice for managing partner relationships?

-“To put it simply, be consistent.
+I’ll say it three times: consistency, consistency, consistency!
 From the development of the beverage to production and sale, it is important to work with experts who can develop the desired formula.
 Once that formula is developed, it should be final.
 It needs to be manufactured several times before any changes to the formula are made.
 Over time, consumers will be able to provide feedback about the quality of the product and their overall satisfaction.
 The second precautionary step is to manage inventory correctly to ensure you do not run out of your product.
 If you run out of a product needed by a distributor, your shelf space will quickly be filled by someone else.
-It is important to be consistent with your product in every way.”
+When it comes to the success of your product, consistency is key.

 What was your favorite part about working with Panely and his company?